 What makes indoor cat food different from regular cat food?

 Indoor cat food tends to contain fewer calories and fat than standard cat food.
 This is because most indoor cats are less active than their outdoor counterparts, so they burn fewer calories than cats who go outdoors regularly.

-Indoor cat food formulations also tend to contain a higher level of protein, which can help decrease the chance of your cat suffering from hairballs and keep their digestive system functioning as effectively as possible.
+Indoor cat food formulations also tend to contain a higher level of fiber, which can help decrease the chance of your cat suffering from hairballs and keep their digestive system functioning as effectively as possible.